This doc explains required styles and recommended phrasings for pricing-related requirements.

 - When referencing a model, it's good practice to point to either the doc for that model, or else the doc explaining the differences between the models, whichever makes more sense.

 - "usage-based."
-The New Relic One pricing model can be referred to as “usage-based” or “consumption-based,” but “usage-based” is the most commonly used and more preferred term.
+Our newer pricing model can be referred to as “usage-based” or “consumption-based,” but “usage-based” is the most commonly used and more preferred term.

 - Our pricing editions are not "plans" or "models" or "tiers"; they are "editions".